The SQL Server DATALENGTH is used to return the number of bytes used to represent a specified expression. The syntax of DATALENGTH is

 SELECT DATALENGTH (String_Expression) FROM [Source]

-This DATALENGTH function is useful for VARCHAR, NVARCHAR, VARBINARY, TEXT, NTEXT, and IMAGE Data Types because these data types will store the data length.
+This SQL DATALENGTH function is useful for VARCHAR, NVARCHAR, VARBINARY, TEXT, NTEXT, and IMAGE Data Types because these data types will store the data length.
 For this example, We are going to use the below-shown table.

 SQL DATALENGTH Example